Welcome to Engineering and Mechanical Engineering at the University of Michigan-Flint

 The Engineering programs are designed to help a student enter the engineering profession as an experienced problem solver.
-Engineers in industry are expected to manage products, materials and processes.
+Engineers in the industry are expected to manage products, materials and processes.
 They are expected to be able to cost a product, determine the rate of return on an investment, find the break-even point in manufacturing, and price the marketing of a product.
-Some engineers do more management than others; however, every engineer needs the fundamental engineering concepts and knowledge that form the basis for the profession.
+Some engineers do more management than others; however, every engineer needs fundamental engineering concepts and knowledge that form the basis for the profession.

-The programs in Engineering provide coursework experience for students wishing to enter industry as engineers.
+The programs in Engineering provide coursework experience for students wishing to enter the industry as engineers.
 In addition to technical content, these courses provide practice in forming and working in teams, preparing and presenting oral and written technical reports, and developing advanced computer skills.
 Engineering design caps the program with students designing and constructing engineering projects.

 After a year of CAD drawings, 3D printing, redesigns, and test flights, UM-Flint’s student chapter of the American Society of Mechanical Engineers has been recognized as one of the best in the nation.
 The UM-Flint club’s design for an unmanned aerial racing cargo vehicle took second place in ASME’s IAM3D Challenge.
 In the competition, student chapters from around the globe utilize 3D printing to re-engineer products or create new designs.

 This past Tuesday, May 5th, 2020, Dr. Mazumder partnered with The Engineering Society of Detroit, to discuss "Engineering Standards and Professional Skills.”
 His presentation provided further knowledge and understanding on the importance of standards, the different types of standards and their benefits, and available resources, with a follow-up Q&A session.